Improving semi-device-independent randomness certification by entropy accumulation: Methods

-The measurement is performed by a superconducting single-photon detector (ID Quantique ID281) with a quantum efficiency of 94\% which detects photons from the carved, attenuated laser beam.
 The outcome $b$ is determined by in which time bin the detector clicks.
 We label events with clicks in only the early time-bin by $b=0$, events with clicks only in the late time-bin by $b=1$, events with no clicks in either bin by $b=2$, and events with clicks in both bins by $b=3$.
-As discussed in \appref{app.implementation}, the fourth outcome is binned with the first two.
+The fourth outcome does not trigger during the self-test rounds and thus, is not relevant in our framework.
+Therefore, as discussed in \cite{supp_mat}, the outcome $b=3$ is binned with the first two, leaving the measurement effectively with three outcomes.
 Using the measurement setup, in a calibration step, we also determine the AOM and EOM voltages required to prepare coherent states $\ket{\alpha}$ and $\ket{\beta}$ with the desired overlap.